neilellis/coding-with-gpt-4/README.md

 Andreessen adding the `<IMG>` tag](http://1997.webhistory.org/www.lists/www-talk.1993q1/0182.html) 30 years ago.
 We are now watching the most fundamental pieces of a new technology being put into place.
-I would even argue that the addition of [ReAct](https://arxiv.org/abs/2210.03629) in tools like [LangChain](https://github.com/hwchase17/langchain) as being equivalent to [JavaScript in the browser](https://webdevelopmenthistory.com/1995-the-birth-of-javascript/), and GPT-4 plugins are probably Java Applets (let's try and forget about them).
+I would even argue that the addition of [ReAct](https://arxiv.org/abs/2210.03629) in tools like [LangChain](https://github.com/hwchase17/langchain) as being equivalent to [JavaScript in the browser](https://webdevelopmenthistory.com/1995-the-birth-of-javascript/).

+GPT-4 plugins are probably Java Applets (let's try and forget about them).

 It is the public's willingness to adopt, their immediate value proposition and the general wow! factor that